games-on-whales/wolfmanager/docs/technical/logging/setup.md

-# WolfUI Logger Documentation
+# WolfManager Logger Documentation

-The WolfUI Logger is a flexible, container-ready logging system designed for Next.js applications.
+The WolfManager Logger is a flexible, container-ready logging system designed for Next.js applications.
 It supports multiple output formats, container environments, and plugin integration.

 ## Quick Start